YosysHQ/yosys/docs/source/using_yosys/bugpoint.rst

 the error still occurs.
 Try reducing ``if .. else`` and ``case`` blocks to a single case.
 Even if that doesn't work, you may still be able to remove some paths; start with cases that appear to be unreachable and go from there.

-If you're planning to share the minimized code, remember to make sure there is no sensitive or proprietary data in the design.
-Maybe rename that ``ibex_prefetch_buffer`` module to ``buf``, and ``very_important_signal_name`` could just as easily be ``sig``.
-The point here isn't to make names as small as possible, but rather to remove the context that is no longer necessary.
-Calling something ``multiplier_output_value`` doesn't mean as much if you no longer have the multiplier being referred to; but if the name does still make sense then it's fine to leave it as-is.

 .. note::